Alex & Julia, team behind Aperi

 Seven years in, we thought we had each other figured out.
 Then we stumbled on Arthur Aron's research and realized how many conversations we'd been skipping.

-Most couple apps hand you a stack of questions and call it a day.
-No sense of order.
-No awareness of what landed.
+Most couple apps give you a list and call it a day.
+No awareness of what resonated, no sense of where you are.
 After a week it feels like homework.
 We wanted the opposite.

 One question a day.
 An algorithm that learns your taste.
-Depth that builds the way real intimacy does: gradually, on your terms.
+Depth that builds gradually, on your terms.
 A double-blind reveal so both answers stay honest.

 Five minutes that add up over months.
 That's Aperi.